Categories of Engaged Learning

 Study Abroad and Cultural Exploration

 To achieve this category, students are encouraged to participate in an activity that will immerse them in a study abroad, global or cultural experience that differs from their own.
-Multicultural and intercultural experiences on Rider’s campus can also be applied for credit in this category.
+Multicultural and intercultural experiences that take place on Rider’s campus are also eligible for credit in this category.

 Guided Research and Scholarship